Finding Practice Management Software that Fits

 Support

 You deserve great customer service.
 When considering a new practice management software vendor, ask for references, and check out their online reviews.
 Ask about their technical support process and response time.
-Make sure you are maximizing the customer support that’s available.
+Make sure you are maximizing available resources.
 If you have an urgent issue that needs troubleshooting or have a patient in the chair and a question about something in your software, time is of the essence.
 The right vendor will be one that shares that urgency and works with you to resolve your issue promptly.

 Training and learning resources

-The vendor should help set up the software to fit the way your practice works, customizing the defaults and settings that will get you started on the right foot, improve ramp-up time for your staff as they learn the new software, and prevent costly mistakes you’ll have to fix later.
+Your software vendor should help set up the software to fit the way your practice works, customizing the defaults and settings that will get you started on the right foot, improve ramp-up time for your staff as they learn the new software, and prevent costly re-work down the road.
 When you convert from another software to Open Dental, we take you through a 2-hour conversion setup session to do just that.

-Open Dental Software was designed by a dentist who was committed to providing powerful, highly customizable software that was within reach of EVERY dentist.
-With a team of developers who share that mission, Open Dental’s practice management software is continuously evolving to meet industry needs and user requests, providing all the functionality that today’s practices demand.
+Open Dental Software was designed by a dentist committed to providing powerful, highly customizable software that is within reach for every dentist.
+With a team of developers who share that mission, Open Dental’s practice management software has continued to evolve to meet industry needs and user requests, providing all the functionality that today’s practices demand.
 If you are considering a new practice management software solution, take a look at what we offer, and give us a call.
-A demo of the software and a test conversion (so you can see your own data in Open Dental) are both FREE.
+A demo of the software and a test conversion (so you can see your own data in Open Dental) are both free.
 When you contact us, you’ll be speaking with one of our friendly support technicians.
-We don’t have salespeople because our focus is on helping our customers succeed, and helping practices find the software that’s the right fit for them.
+We don’t have salespeople because our focus is on helping practices find the software that’s the right fit, so they can continue to grow and thrive.